 Kraft Mac & Cheese (more like… Kraft & maybe cheese)

-Kraft foods, still dominates the boxed prepared macaroni and cheese market.
-And, according to Landor, was losing share because the color palette was being hijacked by private label brands.
+Kraft Foods still dominates the boxed prepared macaroni and cheese market.
+But, according to Landor, it was losing share because the color palette was being hijacked by private label brands.

-What this means is that Landor and Kraft believe the buying public are idiots and don’t know the difference and are buying the private label brands because they are confused.
+What this means is that Landor and Kraft believe the buying public are idiots and don’t know the difference.
+By their logic, consumers buy the private label brands because they think they are actually Kraft.

-I’m sure it has nothing to do with a pricing ceiling and an appreciation by shoppers that there is little difference for the price difference.
+We’re sure it has nothing to do with shoppers knowing there is little difference for Kraft’s higher price.

 Enter Landor.
 Just slap on a new logo, and add a smile made out of macaroni to make the brand FRIENDLIER